nateplusplus/cookbook/README.md

 -----

 - If the cupboard is empty, don't allow it to be opened
-- Add the Yummly API!

 Refactoring:
-- Make getRecipeId function
+- DRY: Make getRecipeId function instead of repeating code
 - the renderElements function runs getHashName twice, which is redundant
 - change "avail" items and lists to "selected" items
 - change "unavail" items and lists to "filtered" items